Aliases for RAMP2 Gene

 - Receptor (Calcitonin) Activity Modifying Protein 2 3

 External Ids for RAMP2 Gene

 The protein encoded by this gene is a member of the RAMP family of single-transmembrane-domain proteins, called receptor (calcitonin) activity modifying proteins (RAMPs).
 RAMPs are type I transmembrane proteins with an extracellular N terminus and a cytoplasmic C terminus.
 RAMPs are required to transport calcitonin-receptor-like receptor (CRLR) to the plasma membrane.
 CRLR, a receptor with seven transmembrane domains, can function as either a calcitonin-gene-related peptide (CGRP) receptor or an adrenomedullin receptor, depending on which members of the RAMP family are expressed.
 In the presence of this (RAMP2) protein, CRLR functions as an adrenomedullin receptor.
 The RAMP2 protein is involved in core glycosylation and transportation of adrenomedullin receptor to the cell surface. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RAMP2 Gene

 RAMP2 (Receptor Activity Modifying Protein 2) is a Protein Coding gene.
-Diseases associated with RAMP2 include Pheochromocytoma.
-Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
+Diseases associated with RAMP2 include Pheochromocytoma and Cartilage Cancer.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include protein transporter activity and coreceptor activity.
-An important paralog of this gene is RAMP3.
+An important paralog of this gene is RAMP1.